FirefoxMetzger/scikit-bot/doc/source/_templates/sdformat_model.rst

         import skbot.ignition.sdformat.bindings.{{name}} as {{name}}

-Scikit-bot's SDFormat bindings are realized as a set of dataclasses.
+Scikit-bot's version-specific SDFormat bindings are realized as a set of dataclasses.
 Each class corresponds to a unique element found within SDFormat XML and has an attribute for every attribute and child of the corresponding SDFormat element.
 Names generally match the names used within SDFormat; however, are adapted to python convention where needed.

 .. currentmodule:: {{ fullname.split(".")[:-1] | join(".") }}